 Center for Pectus Excavatum

-Details about Pectus Excavatum surgery, procedures and treatment at Cleveland Clinic.
+Details about Pectus Excavatum and Carinatum surgery, procedures and treatment at Cleveland Clinic.

 Pectus excavatum is a congenital chest wall deformity, sometimes known as"funnel chest" or “sunken chest.”
 The pectus excavatum defect is characterized by a deep depression of the sternum, typically involving the lower half or two thirds of the sternum.
 The lower 4-6 rib cartilages dip backward abnormally to increase the deformity or depression and push the sternum backward toward the spine.
 Other problems, especially in the muscle, skeletal and respiratory system, also may accompany this pectus excavatum defect.
 Cleveland Clinic Children’s Hospital is currently one of only five centers in the country recognized for excellence in treating pectus excavatum.
 When you want qualified, certified treatment for pectus excavatum, look to us to deliver.